saiyam1814/DevOpsRoadmap2022/Sadab-Halim/10-02-22/AWS_Cloud.md

 ## Infrastructure as Code (IaC)
 You write a configuration script to automate creating, updating or destroying cloud infrastructure.
 - IaC is a blueprint of your infrastructure.
-- IaC allows you to easily sharem version or inventory your cloud infrastructure.
+- IaC allows you to easily share version or inventory your cloud infrastructure.

 AWS has two offerings for writing infrastrucutre as a code.